GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 # F/LOS Regularly

+"How come developers have latched onto the open source movement, but designers have not?" -- Garth Braithwaite

 Free/Libre Open Source software (F/LOSS) powers much of the web and the modern tech world.
 F/LOS hardware powers all manner of maker spaces, workshops, and offices.
 How do we use these same ideas and mechanisms to the benefit of Graphic Design?

-The main way a contemporary designer might interface with open source is through various technologies or frameworks, maybe an operating system -- Facebook React[^], Adobe Brackets[^] and Phone Gap[^], Bootstrap, Google Android, many of the underlying technologies to Dropbox[^], etc. It's also likely that you've seen or used an open source font (The IBM Plex typeface got some press and fonts.google.com serves free and open source fonts exclusively, some of which are in use on millions of websites across the internet -- there are now some really good ones there FYI).
-But, despite most of the internet being powered by open source tools (Linux, Apache, Node, PHP, Wordpress, React, Drupal, etc.), and that web designers increasingly rely on F/LOS frameworks and text editors and file formats to do their work, visual design itself has yet to embrace the F/LOS tools available to it.
+The main way a contemporary designer might interface with open source is through technologies or frameworks, maybe an operating system -- Facebook React[^], Adobe Brackets[^] and Phone Gap[^], Bootstrap, Google Android, many of the underlying technologies to Dropbox[^] (a lot of non-open things are built on top of open things), etc. It's also likely that you've seen or used an open source font (The IBM Plex typeface got some press and fonts.google.com serves free and open source fonts exclusively, many of which are in use on millions of websites across the internet[^] (there are now some really good ones there FYI)).
+But, despite most of the internet being powered by open source tools (Linux, Apache, MySQL, Node, PHP, Wordpress, React, Drupal, etc.), and that web designers increasingly rely on F/LOS frameworks and text editors and file formats to do their work, visual design itself has yet to embrace the F/LOS tools nor F/LOS methods available to it.

-F/LOS in a graphic design context provides alternative tools for the creation of designs (Inkscape, Nodebox), file formats that are easier to port across a range of systems and tools (SVG, XML), and a different ideological framing for the creation of cultural artifact (Free as in Freedom).
+F/LOS in a graphic design context provides alternative tools for the creation of designs (Inkscape, Nodebox), file formats that are easier to port across a range of systems and tools (SVG, XML), and a different ideological framing for the creation of cultural artifact (Free as in Freedom, increased collaboration).
 Engaging in making with the tools, formats, and ideas creates new opportunities for learning and creating.
 Through these lenses F/LOS is a useful critical tool for the discipline.

+## A Starting place

+A cursory google search for "Open Source Design" quickly returns a wonderful place to start seeing how F/LOS might immediately have impact in graphic design.
+Garth Braithwaite, a designer at Adobe (originally for the open source text editor Brackets, now on some other open source projects, but still at Adobe), founded an organization called "Design Open."
+Their founding manifesto is as follows:

+I will:

+- find opportunities to design in the open
+- share my design experiences; both the good and the bad
+- find time for meaningful projects
+- openly participate in design discussions
+- work with other designers by choice
+- improve my toolbox

+... having this mentality has potential to help us leave the design industry better than we found it.
+[Open Source Design Manifesto]

+Braithwaite acknowledges that not all design projects are "open-able" -- say you are working on a branding project -- that final logos, wordmarks, systems, etc. aren't meant to be "open" -- you don't want another designer to just wholesale fork and copy and reuse that.
+However, how the brand guidelines themselves are setup might be a thing to share, or the process you used to arrive at the final product could be shared, or the discarded work might be shareable and reusable after the fact.
+Those are all ways to be "open" in your designing, even if you cannot "share the source" the way Stallman, et al. would want.

+Open source design does not mean so open that it is designed by community.

+Sharing process, especially the failutes, really helps.
+Don't forget to mention who inspired you as you go.
+Be open.
+Use tools available to sharing -- Braithwaite mentions dribbble, his talk shows its age there, but the point remains: post as you are working, show how things evolve.
+This is how open software is developed, and how vernacular design generally progressed.
+Braithwaite mentions one clever thing on dribble -- the rebound! something that actually invites taking something and visually riffing, adding, or remixing to be shared again.
+This is often what design is missing, or what deisgn has not embraced that some of these other things have.

+## Be the Designer with a bigger toolbox

+An advanatage to these F/LOS tools is that since they use file types that are built on open standards, and that are often just specialty versions of XML files, they are just text files! they can relaly easily be tracked and shared with tools that make a workflow of collaborating, sharing, etc. easy.

+SVG?

+Scribus XML files?

+Nodebox XML files?

+What do you see out there when you look for open source design?
+Fonts, Icons, Templates, Frameworks.
+Is this what F/LOS design means?
+Is that all that's possible?

+Is it important that the source is shareable or is it important that the spirit is embraced?

 ## Free as in Freedom

+Jump right into Dunne and raby?

-F/LOS mythologies typically begin with Richard Stallman's creation of GNU.
+F/LOS mythologies normally begin with Richard Stallman's creation of GNU.
 This story includes some version of the following: Stallman is working away at the MIT AI lab.
 Their printer is slow and so Stallman asks for the source code and fixes the problem.
 The next version of the printer has the same issue -- but Xerox will not send over the source.
 This is the straw that breaks the camel's back as it were, and Stallman runs off to start the GNU project so that he can avoid nondisclosures and proprietary software and be free to share with his programming neighbors.

 Reading the GNU manifesto and the other documents on the GNU site, Stallman's personal site, and the various histories and examinations of